Laura Skandera Trombley

 Laura Skandera Trombley is an American academic administrator and scholar of Mark Twain.
 She is the Chair Emerita of the J. William Fulbright Foreign Scholarship Board and was the fifth President of Pitzer College in Claremont, California, and the eighth President of the Huntington Library, Art Collections and Botanical Gardens in San Marino, California.
 In March 2018, she was named as the tenth president of University of Bridgeport in Bridgeport, Connecticut.
 On April 2, 2020, Skandera Trombley was named the 16th president of Southwestern University.

 Early life and education

 Born Laura Elise Skandera to an elementary school principal and second-grade teacher, she enrolled in Pepperdine University at the age of 16 and earned a B.A. in English and humanities by age 20.
-She graduated summa cum laude with a master's in English from Pepperdine University.
+She graduated with highest honors with a master's degree in English from Pepperdine University.
 From 1985 to 1988 she was a research associate in the American Studies department at the University of Eichstätt in Germany.
 She received a Ph.D. in English from the University of Southern California.